 Okra Blight Information

-The same fungus affects other vegetable plants, including eggplant, green beans, watermelons, and summer squash, and is common on these plants in the same geographic regions.
+The same fungus affects other vegetable plants including eggplants, green beans, watermelons, and summer squash, and is common on these plants in the same geographic regions.

 The appearance of fruits and flowers infected with Choanephora cucurbitarum is quite distinctive.
 At first, the fungus invades the blossom or the blossom end of young fruit of okra and causes them to soften.
 Then, a fuzzy growth that looks like some bread molds develops over the blossoms and the blossom end of the fruits.